Chinese nuthatch: Food

 In summer, the Chinese nuthatch feeds almost exclusively on insects, which are also the sole source of food for the young.
 From April to August, studies in China showed that 98.5% of its diet consisted of insects, including beetles (Coleoptera), Hymenoptera, butterflies, bugs (Heteroptera), Homoptera (including aphids and Cicadidae), Neuroptera and flies (Diptera).
 It consumes larger insects by holding them with its legs and shredding them with its bill; it can also capture insects in flight.
 Like other nuthatches, the Chinese nuthatch stores food.
 In winter, the Chinese nuthatch's diet consists primarily of nuts, seeds, and tree fruits.
 The species often takes part in mixed-species foraging flocks in winter, where it is observed in pairs.

 Breeding

 In Jilin, the breeding season takes place from late April to early May.
-The nest is usually placed high in the cavity of a conifer (more than 9 m above the ground, on average), but can also be built in a rotten stump or in an old building.
-Nest entrance is about 35 mm in diameter (does not apparently, daub the nest hole with mud or resin).
-Both partners build the nest within seven to eight days, making a bowl from plant fibers, feathers, and grasses.
-The egg–laying has four to nine eggs – usually a clutch of five or six: eggs white, marked with reddish-brown and measuring 15-17 ×.
+The nest is usually placed high in a cavity in a conifer (more than 9 m above the ground, on average), but can also be built in a rotten stump or in an old building.
+The nest entrance is about 35 mm in diameter (does not apparently, daub the nest hole with mud or resin).
+Both partners build the nest within seven to eight days, making a bowl from plant fibres, feathers, and grasses.
+The egg–laying has four to nine eggs, most often a clutch of five or six; the eggs are white, marked with reddish-brown and measuring 15-17 ×.
 The female incubates alone while the male feeds her, and the young hatch from the egg after 15–17 days of incubation.
 Both parents participate in their feeding, and raise only one brood in a year.